jimmychang851129/linebot-test/README.md

 Channel_secret='<your channel secret>'
 ```

-4. deploy code to heroku or run ngrok to obtain https url
+3. deploy code to heroku or run ngrok to obtain https url
     - if deployed to heroku, follow instruction from this [link](https://hackmd.io/p4cSSIgIS8irYGHuZkd-AA)
-    - if getting url from ngrok, then execute server at localhost with the command : **npm start**, FYI, you just have to run **./ngrok http 3000** to get https url

 ```
 Since Line platform only supports webhooks which are accessible through